Find Affordable College Courses

 Read full report on Chemistry at El Paso Community College

 Out of the 43 schools in the Southwest Region that were part of this year’s ranking, Houston Community College landed the # 5 spot on the list.
-Located in the city of Houston, Houston Community College is a public college with a fairly large student population.
+Located in the large city of Houston, Houston Community College is a public college with a very large student population.

 Women make up 63% of the chemistry majors at the school.